 Name Туре Properties

 company string -

 Company producing the application

 database_usage permill

 Percentage of the database used by information related with the application

 description string

 Application n de escr iptic n

 first_seen datetime NU

 First time was reco ne application device.

 id identifier

 Unique a oplic atio n id entifier

 known_packages string

 List of packages known to contain the application.
-This list is not exhaustive: The presence of a package does not necessarily imply that on a given device the application was installed through that package.
+This list is not exhaustive: The presence of a package does not necessarily imply that on a given device the application was installed through that package. list is not ence of a cessarily imply e the

 last_seen datetime NU

 Last time was recor ne application device.

 name string

-Application name
+Application n na ame)

 platform enum

 The platform (operating system family) on which the application is running.

 storage_policy enum

 torage policy ossible values

-c e • c • e • e onr xec onr xec xec ection to the control of the control tion ons tion ons ons o a , total_active_days day Total number of days the application was active.
+c e • c • e • e onr xec onr xec xec ection ection in the contract of the contract tion ons tion ons ons o a , total_active_days day Total number of days the application was active.